Hotmoka/hotmoka/README.md

 > inside the distribution of Hotmoka, in the `dockerfiles` directory.

 In general, the `start` command might take a while, since it downloads and replays all transactions already executed in the cloned node.
-Therefeore, if you turn the started node off with the `docker stop` command, as done before, and then want it on again, it is not convenient to start the clone again, since it will download and replay the transactions again, from scratch.
+Therefore, if you turn the started node off with the `docker stop` command, as done before, and then want it on again, it is not convenient to start the clone again, since it will download and replay the transactions again, from scratch.
 Instead, use the `resume` command with `docker run`, as we have already done before.
 This makes the node resume from its old state, so that